LeedsBlockchainCrypto/pet-shop-tutorial/README.md

     return App.initContract();
   },
 ```
-For some reason it wasn't picking up gnache as a provider
+For some reason it wasn't picking up ganache as a provider

 Also I do not get a prompt from metamask asking me to confirm the adoption.
 This could be down to my confirguration.
 I haven't had a chance to work through why